 Port forwards allow access to a specific port, port range or protocol on a privately addressed internal network device.
-The name “port forward” was chosen because it is what most people understand in this context, and it was renamed from the more technically appropriate “Inbound NAT” after countless complaints from confused users.
+The name “port forward” was chosen because it is what most people understand in this context, and it was renamed from the more technically appropriate “Inbound NAT” to be more user-friendly.
 Similar functionality is also called “Destination NAT” in other products.
-However, “Port Forward” a misnomer, as port forward rules can redirect GRE and ESP protocols in addition to TCP and UDP ports, and it can be used for various types of traffic redirection as well as traditional port forwards.
+However, “Port Forward” a misnomer, as port forward rules can redirect entire protocols such as GRE or ESP in addition to TCP and UDP ports, and it can be used for various types of traffic redirection as well as traditional port forwards.
 This is most commonly used when hosting servers, or using applications that require inbound connections from the Internet.

 pfSense Hangouts on Youtube to view the May 2016 hangout for NAT on pfSense 2.3, The June 2016 hangout on Connectivity Troubleshooting, and the December 2013 Hangout on Port Forward Troubleshooting, among others.

 In a default configuration, pfSense® software does not allow any traffic initiated from hosts on the Internet.
 This provides protection from anyone scanning the Internet looking for systems to attack.
 When a port forward rule exists, pfSense will allow any traffic matching corresponding firewall rules.
 The firewall does not know the difference between a packet with a malicious payload and one that is benign.
 If the connection matches the firewall rule, it is allowed.
 Host based controls must be used by the target system to secure any services allowed through the firewall.